salbalkus/reproducing-redlining/README.md

 2. If necessary, install any packages listed under "Dependencies" below that you do not already have installed.
 3. Open `scripts/driver.Rmd` in RStudio and run the desired cells corresponding to the steps of the analysis that you would like to reproduce.

-Knitting `scripts/driver.Rmd` to an .html file will run the entire file and reproduce the results as a .html file.
+Also, knitting `scripts/driver.Rmd` to an .html file manually in RStudio will run the entire file and reproduce the results (albeit in the same folder in which the RMarkdown file is knitted.

-## Run `scripts/driver.R`

-The `scripts/driver.R` file should automatically knit the visualizations to html.
-To run this script, simply:

-1. Clone this Git repository to your local machine.
-2. If necessary, install any packages listed under "Dependencies" below that you do not already have installed or are not automatically installed by `pacman`.
-3. Run `scripts/driver.R` either in RStudio or from the command line by navigating to the repository using `cd` and running `Rscript scripts/driver.R`

 # Dependencies:
 ```